frankbesch/nimble-oke/README.md

 | **Helm** | 3.12+ | [Install guide](https://helm.sh/docs/intro/install/) | Kubernetes package management |
 | **jq** | 1.6+ | `brew install jq` (macOS) / `apt install jq` (Ubuntu) | JSON processing |
 | **bc** | Any | Pre-installed on macOS/Linux | Mathematical calculations |

+### ⚠️ Critical Requirements

+**System Memory**: NVIDIA officially recommends **90GB of RAM** for NIM deployments.
+The VM.GPU.A10.1 shape on OCI includes **240GB RAM** (15 OCPUs), which exceeds this requirement.
+Smaller models like Llama 3.1 8B may work with 40GB minimum, but 90GB+ is strongly recommended for production deployments.

+**GPU Memory**: The A10 GPU (24GB VRAM) is the minimum for Llama 3.1 8B model.
+Larger models (70B+) require A100 GPUs with 40GB+ VRAM.

+**Disk Space**: The NIM container and model cache require **at least 100GB**.
+The initial model download can be 50-100GB depending on the model.
+Plan for 200GB+ for optimal performance with multiple models or caching.

+**Software Stack**: OKE automatically provisions nodes with compatible Linux (Oracle Linux 8), NVIDIA drivers (535+), and NVIDIA Container Toolkit (1.16.2+).
+No manual driver installation required.

 ## Cost Breakdown